nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the JAR file and copy into any folder

-   1. Double-click the jar file
+   1. Double-click the JAR file
       <br>
       Expected: Shows the GUI with a set of sample food items.
 The window size may not be optimum.